cabo/deref-id/draft-bormann-t2trg-deref-id.md

 Moreover, the operator might gain additional data about the requester, e.g. from a User-Agent header.

-By minting single-use dereferencable identifiers and assigning short cache lifetimes to the dereferenced resource, the originator of a document can track dereferencing clients whenever they processes the document the identifier has been created for.
+By minting directed (e.g., single-use) dereferencable identifiers and assigning short cache lifetimes to the dereferenced resource, the originator of a document can track dereferencing clients whenever they process the document the identifier has been created for.

 --- back